Alex-Devoid/TextGraphAI/README.md

-# Journalistic Entity Extraction
+# Generalized Entity Extraction with GraphRAG

-This project is a Python package designed to build a knowledge graph from entity extraction of various source documents like transcripts, house bills, PDFs, and other similar documents.
+This project is a Python package designed to build a knowledge graph from entity extraction of various source documents like transcripts, house bills, PDFs, and other similar documents using GraphRAG.

 ## Features